 Transfer the cooked beef to the serving bowl with the sautéed vegetables.
 Pour off any fat still in the pan, leaving just a thin film to cook the eggs.
 (Add a teaspoon of cooking oil or butter if the pan seems dry.)

-6 Mix everything together and serve.
 Add the cooked beef and vegetables back to the skillet, breaking up the eggs into bite sized pieces and stirring everything together until evenly combined.

 Transfer everything back to the serving bowl and serve hot, with a side of sourdough bread.

 |Servings: 4 to 6|

 |% Daily Value*|

 |Total Carbohydrate 6g||2%|